nebulab/playbook/source/personal-growth/coaching-and-one-on-ones.html.md

 ---
 title: Coaching and 1:1s
-meta_description: >
-  Ensuring the personal and professional growth of all team members is one of our key objectives at Nebulab.
-Read more on how our coaching program works!
 ---

 One of the most important responsibilities of your manager is the organization of one-on-one (1:1)